PriceLab/DOCKET/integration/Readme_pipe2.md

 Parameters description:
-/app/integration/data/Data_input_for_LUAD/: absolute directory for the input data /app/integration/Output_LUAD_demo/: absolute directory for the output; Note: '/' at the end is needed!
+/app/integration/data/Data_input_for_LUAD/: absolute directory for the input data /app/integration/Output_LUAD_demo/: absolute directory for the output;

+Notes:
-####  '/' at the end is needed!
+1. '/' at the end is needed!
-####  /app/integration/Output_LUAD_demo/: the output directory need to be a subdirectory of 'integration'
+2. /app/integration/Output_LUAD_demo/: the output directory need to be a subdirectory of 'integration'